Site icon Enspire Science Ltd.

 ERC applicants are required to choose an evaluation panel to review their proposals.
 For some, the panel choice may seem fairly straightforward.
 In other cases, the panel selection is more complex.
 This is particularly relevant for multidisciplinary projects or for projects whose scientific topic is not covered in the panel’s keywords list.
 In these cases, choosing the ‘right’ evaluation panel can be critical.

-So, why is the panel choice important? what should you consider when choosing your evaluation panel? and when should you consider opting for a secondary panel?
+So, why is the panel choice important? what should you consider when choosing your evaluation panel?
+And when should you consider opting for a secondary panel?

 The importance of panel choice